Koenkk/zigbee2mqtt.io/docs/information/debug.md

 ```

 ### Zigbee-herdsman debug logging
 To enable debug logging for Zigbee-herdman start Zigbee2MQTT with: `DEBUG=zigbee-herdsman* npm start`.
-Zigbee-herdsman is the Zigbee library where Zigbee2MQTT is based up-on
+Zigbee-herdsman is the Zigbee library where Zigbee2MQTT is based up-on.

+**Important:** this is **not** logged to the log files and is only available on the STDOUT.

 ### Docker
 To enable debug logging in the Zigbee2MQTT Docker container add `-e DEBUG=zigbee-herdsman*` to your `docker run` command.